iann0036/tf-cfn-provider/docs/providers/azurerm/FunctionApp.md

 `Identity` - An `Identity` block as defined below, which contains the Managed Service Identity information for this App Service.

 `SiteCredential` - A `site_credential` block as defined below, which contains the site-level credentials used to publish to this App Service.

+`Kind` - The Function App kind - such as `functionapp,linux,container`.

 `PrincipalId` - The Principal ID for the Service Principal associated with the Managed Service Identity of this App Service.